marrow/mongo/guide/fields.md

 {% endmethod %}

 {% method -%}
-Additionally there is a shortcut for handling validation (when using the default validator) in field subclasses, used extensively by the built-in field types.
+Additionally there is a shortcut for handling transformation (when using the default transfomer) in field subclasses, used extensively by the built-in field types.
 When subclassing `Field` you can simply define a `to_native` and/or `to_foreign` method.

 These methods are passed the document the field is attached to, the name of the field, and the value being read or written.
 They must return either the same value, or some value after hypothetical transformation.
 The reason for the seeming duplication of the field information (which would otherwise be accessible via `self`) is to allow for the assignment of non-method functions, callable objects, or static methods.